RobTrehy/LaravelUserPreferences/README.md

 # Laravel User Preferences

-This is a package for Laravel 5, that can be used to store and access preferences of the currently authenticated user.
+This is a package for Laravel that can be used to store and access preferences of the currently authenticated user.
 The preferences are stored as JSON in a single database column.
-The default stores this alongside the user record in the `users` table.
+The default configuration stores this alongside the user record in the `users` table.

 ## Installation
 1. Run `composer require robtrehy/laravel-user-preferences` to include this in your project.
-2. Add the UserPreferences alias to your `config\app.php` file:
-    ```PHP
-    'UserPreferences' => \RobTrehy\LaravelUserPreferences\UserPreferences::class,
+2. Publish the config file with the following command
     ```
-3. Publish the config file with the following command
-    ```
     php artisan vendor:publish --provider="RobTrehy\LaravelUserPreferences\UserPreferencesServiceProvider" --tag="config"
     ```
 4. Modify the published configuration file to your requirements.
 The file is located at `config/user-preferences.php`.
 5. Add the `preferences` column to the database.
-If you wish to add this to the `users` table, a migration file is included, just run the following command
+A migration file is included, just run the following command
     ```
     php artisan vendor:publish --provider="RobTrehy\LaravelUserPreferences\UserPreferencesServiceProvider" --tag="migrations" && php artisan migrate
     ```
+    This will add the column defined in your configuration file to the table defined in your configuration file.

 ## Configuration
 Open `config/user-preferences.php` to adjust the packages configuration.